RonnyPfannschmidt-Attic/blog-discarded/content/old/toying-with-the-hg-api.rst

                 last_bump, last_plugin_change, \
                 'bump' if needs_bump else 'ignore'

-For now all the bugger does is get me reasonable accurate version numbers, for plugin changes versus plugin metadata changes.
+For now all it does is get me reasonable accurate version numbers, for plugin changes versus plugin metadata changes.

 The next exercise is to have the script edit the metadata files in the workdir.